 Who employs Facilities Managers?

-Every company and organization has a Facilities Management function, and due to the nature of the industry and the size of the organization, this function may be labeled variously “Corporate Real Estate,” “Property Management,” “Asset Management,” or “Office Management.”
-Additionally, many organizations outsource facility functions to Facilities Service Provider which in turn creates whole corporations that service a parent company.
-Consequently, our graduates have a wide range of opportunities to choose from.
-Facilities Management jobs are growing in number.
-Due to the advances in building systems, corporation aided facility management systems, and smart building, the facility manager needs to be both technically savvy and computer literate in building management software.
+Everyone!
+All organizations have a Facilities Management function, and due to the nature of the industry and the size of the organization, this function may be labeled variously “Corporate Real Estate,” “Property Management,” “Asset Management,” or “Office Management.”
+Additionally, many organizations outsource facility functions to Facilities Service provider which in turn creates whole corporations that service a parent company.
+Consequently, our graduates have a wide range of opportunities from which to choose.
+Opportunities are growing in number due to the advances in building systems and the focus on “smart building,” the facility manager needs to be both technically savvy and computer literate in building management software.

-Prospective students of the Pratt Institute Facilities Management Program are always welcome to drop by on the first Tuesday of each month from 5–7 PM during the fall and spring semesters and meet the Chair.
-RSVP preferred, contact firstname.lastname@example.org.
+Prospective students of the Pratt Institute Facilities Management Program are always welcome to schedule an appointment by contacting email@example.com.